Nexmo/station/_documentation/vonage-business-cloud/smart-numbers/code-snippets/vbc-receive-inbound-call.md

 ## Try it out

-When you call your Vonage Business Cloud programmable number you will hear a text-to-speech message.
+When you call your Smart Number you will hear a text-to-speech message.